-Depreciation and amortization expense was approximately $157,000, $72,000 and $20,000 for the years ended December 31, 2016, 2015 and 2014, respectively.
-When assets are disposed of, the cost and accumulated depreciation are removed from the accounts.
+Depreciation and amortization expense was approximately $272,000 and $245,000 for the years ended December 31, 2018 and 2017, respectively.
+When assets are disposed of, the cost and accumulated depreciation are removed from the accounts with any gain or loss reported in the consolidated statement of operations.
 Repairs and maintenance are charged to expense as incurred.

 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If such an event or change in circumstances occurs and potential impairment is indicated because the carrying values exceed the estimated future undiscounted cash flows of the asset, the Company will measure the impairment loss as the amount by which the carrying value of the asset exceeds its fair value.

 Loss per Share